Explore Southwestern Colorado

 (10 miles north of Ouray)

-Ridgway, Colorado, is the only other town in Ouray County.
-It offers golf atop Log Hill Mesa, the Ridgway State Park reservoir, Pioneer Town, Ridgway Railroad Museum, nice eateries, scenery, and hiking and biking trails.
-It is considered the Gateway to the San Juan Mountains.
+Ridgway, Colorado, is the only other incorporated town in Ouray County.
+It offers great mountain biking on the Ridgway Area Trails, golf atop Log Hill Mesa, Pioneer Town, the Ridgway Railroad Museum, True Grit Film History, nice eateries, a brewery and plenty of cultural and outdoor activities.
+It is a Certified Creative District and is known as the Gateway to the San Juan Mountains.

 Ridgway State Park